Marwan I: Secretary of Uthman

 Discontent over Uthman's nepotistic policies and confiscation of the former Sasanian crown lands in Iraq (Note: The crown lands of Iraq were lands abandoned by the Sasanian royal family, the Iranian aristocracy and the Zoroastrian clergy during the Arab conquest of Sasanian Mesopotamia in the 630s.
 The lands were then designated as common property for the benefit of the Muslims in Kufa and Basra, the chief Arab garrison towns established in Iraq after the conquest.
 Their confiscation by Caliph Uthman as property of the central treasury in Medina provoked widespread consternation among the early Muslim settlers in Kufa, who derived significant revenue from the lands.) drove the Quraysh and the dispossessed elites of Kufa and Egypt to oppose the caliph.
 In early 656, rebels from Egypt and Kufa entered Medina to press Uthman to reverse his policies.
 Marwan recommended a violent response against them.
 Instead, Uthman entered into a settlement with the Egyptians, the largest and most outspoken group among the mutineers.
 On their return to Egypt, the rebels intercepted a letter in Uthman's name to Egypt's governor, Ibn Abi Sarh, instructing him to take action against the rebels.
 In reaction, the Egyptians marched back to Medina and besieged Uthman in his home in June 656.
 Uthman claimed to have been unaware of the letter, and it may have been authored by Marwan without Uthman's knowledge.
 Despite orders to the contrary, Marwan actively defended Uthman's house and was badly wounded in the neck when he challenged the rebels assembled at its entrance.
 According to tradition, he was saved by the intervention of his wet nurse, Fatima bint Aws, and was transported to the safety of her home by his mawla (freedman or client), Abu Hafs al-Yamani.
 Shortly after, Uthman was assassinated by the rebels, which became one of the major contributing factors to the First Fitna.
 After the assassination, Marwan and other Umayyads fled to Mecca.
 Calls for avenging Uthman's death were led by the Umayyads, one of Muhammad's wives, A'isha, and two of his prominent companions, al-Zubayr ibn al-Awwam and Talha ibn Ubayd Allah.
-Punishing Uthman's murderers became a rallying cry of the opposition to his successor, Ali ibn Abi Talib, a cousin and son-in-law of Muhammad.
+Punishing Uthman's murderers became a rallying cry of the opposition to his successor, the fourth caliph Ali ibn Abi Talib, a cousin and son-in-law of Muhammad.